 where $\lambda_I=({|I|}/{\langle w\rangle_I^t})({|\Delta_I(u^{-1})|}/{\langle u^{-1}\rangle_I})({|\Delta_I (vw^{2t})|}/{\langle vw^{2t}\rangle_I})$.

 We will use the boundedness of the positive operator $P^t_{w,\lambda}$ from $L^2(u)$ into $L^2(v)$ to bound the expression above.
-Note that the boundedness of the positive operator is equivalent to the following inequality by duality,
+Note that the boundedness of the positive operator is equivalent, by duality, to the following inequality,